easyscience/EasyCrystallography/docs/src/components/spacegroup.rst

 Symmetry matrices and operators
 ^^^^^^^^^^^^^^^^^^^^^^

 Often spacegroups are defined by a set of rotation matrices and translation vectors.
 These can be used to create a spacegroup, but cannot be used to define arbitrarily groups.
-The method :meth:`easyCrystallography.Components.SpaceGroup.SpaceGroup.from_symMatrices`, :meth:`easyCrystallography.Components.SpaceGroup.SpaceGroup.from_generators` can be used for generation.
+The method :meth:`easycrystallography.Components.SpaceGroup.SpaceGroup.from_symMatrices`, :meth:`easycrystallography.Components.SpaceGroup.SpaceGroup.from_generators` can be used for generation.

 .. code-block:: python

-    from easyCrystallography.Components.SpaceGroup import SpaceGroup
+    from easycrystallography.Components.SpaceGroup import SpaceGroup

     # Define the operators for the 'P 2' spacegroup
     rot = [[[24, 0, 0], [0, 24, 0], [0, 0, 24]], [[-24, 0, 0], [0, 24, 0], [0, 0, -24]]]